EmberConf 2023 CFP

 The process and timeline is as follows:

-- —Acceptances go out in the first week of April, or earlier if accepted on a rolling basis.
+- Acceptances go out in early April, or earlier if accepted on a rolling basis.
 (We'll send you some recording equipment shortly after that if your talk is to be delivered remotely/pre-recorded.)

 Each talk will have a separate Discord channel in the conference Discord, and remote/pre-recorded speakers are expected to be available while their talks are airing live, to answer questions and chat with the audience.
 You'll be able to post any pre- or post-talk materials in the channel for folks as well.
 We'll also have live radio-style broadcasts, speaker interviews, and audience interaction opportunities.